nyxnor/onionjuggler/README.md

 **WARNING: `do not trust this repo yet`, backup your hs keys in another location**

-*The TUI is not finished, still need to remove the arrays and make the script faster, beside adjusting the position of the dialog boxes.
-The CLI is stable now but need better error handling when using the `auth` command. *

 The goal is to manage services on the the tor configuration level, not the web server level.
 Also need to be as portable as possible, so the variables for paths are only contained inside onion.lib.

 ## Shells

 Work on various operating systems and shells, not only one function, but all of the scripts.
 Tested shells:
-* dash - to be close to POSIX compliant
+* (d)ash - to be close to POSIX compliant
 * bash
-* zsh
+* zsh - currently not working with the TUI

 Abanon arrays to be posix compliant is not easy, but if it runs the fastest, therefore having the best performand, mostly because it is calling a light shell such as dash (/bin/sh symlinked to /bin/dash) on the shebang of the scripts.